octobercms/october/modules/backend/widgets/table/README.md

 * `deleting` - indicates if record deleting is allowed, default is **true**.
 * `toolbar` - specifies if the toolbar should be visible, default is **true**.
 * `height` - specifies the data table height, in pixels.
 The default value is **false** - the height is not limited.
+* `dynamicHeight` - determines if the `height` parameter should work as a max height.
+When this option is enabled and the table height is less than the `height` value, it won't be scrollable.

 The `dataSource` parameter can take aliases for some data source classes for the simpler configuration syntax.
 Known aliases are: